50% Off - Book Now - Limited Time Only

 Can I still rent my home if my pool is not compliant?

-Rental properties with a pool or spa must be compliant before tenants move in.
+Rental properties with a swimming pool or spa must be compliant before tenants move in.

-If your pool is unsafe, councils or regulators can issue fines, notices, or prevent leasing until compliance is achieved.
+If your pool is not compliant, councils and regulators can issue fines, notices, or prevent leasing until compliance is achieved.

-Do Pool Safety Solutions offer Pool Fence Repairs or Rectification Services
+Are Pool Fence Repairs or Rectification services available?

-If your pool fails inspection, Pool Safety Solutions can connect you with licensed builders and repairers for pool fence repairsgate adjustments and barrier rectifications to help you reach compliance quickly.
+If your pool fails Inspection, you can be connected with licensed builders and repairers for pool fence repairs, gate adjustments and barrier rectifications to reach compliance quickly.